• Skip to primary navigation

 Despite having distinct differences in taste, appearance, and texture, dried cilantro and fresh cilantro are both an essential herb used to add flavor to many dishes including tacos, burritos, enchiladas and other Mexican foods.

-Not only is cilantro a great way to enhance your meals with its unique flavor palate, but it’s also a great source of dietary fiber and vitamins as well.
+Both is cilantro a great way to improve your meals with its unique flavor palate, but it's also a great source of dietary fiber and vitamins as well.

 With this information at hand we can now understand which form of cilantro is best suited for different occasions.